tequeter/ipgem/README.md

 ### Gateway

-- A RHEL/CentOS 5 to 7 server (other releases should work too, but this is what I used so far), preferably as a VM.
-I highly recommend to dedicate the host to IPGEM.
+- A RHEL/CentOS 7 server (EL 5 may still work but is untested), preferably as a VM.
+I highly recommend to dedicate the host to IPGEM, as it'll take over the network configuration files.
-- The host must be configured with an English locale (en_US, en_GB, C, etc)!
+- The host must be configured with an English locale (`en_US`, `en_GB`, `C`, etc)!
 This is required for parsing dates from the system logs.
 - An IP and NIC for IPGEM administration (distinct from the IPs to migrate).
 - A (virtual) network card in each network that contains IPs to migrate.
-  VLANs could be used instead of whole NICs, but my administration scripts don't support them yet (patches welcome).
+  VLANs could be used instead of whole NICs, but my administration scripts don't support them yet (patches welcome) and it's not really useful in a virtual environment anyway.
 - I recommend a dedicated 2 GB filesystem for /var/log, with room for expansion just in case (use a LVM).
-- Packages: perl perl-Datetime perl-DateTime-Format-Strptime perl-Net-DNS .
+- Enabled RHEL/CentOS (as appropriate) and EPEL repositories.

 ### Gateway (for small projects)